leungjch/paper-trader-fullstack/dev-log.md

 ## Dec 25 2020
 I updated the  `setup_db.sql` script to be used so that it can easily initialize/reset the database for testing.

+Heroku has handy CLI commands to interact remotely with the database they provide to you.
+Run `heroku pg:psql` to connect to your database and `heroku pg:reset` to clear the database.

 Node.js and Express are used here to process the API requests from the React app.
 We will implement a RESTful API.